arborchurch/arbor-web/README.md

 ### Update website and podcast

 Now that the audio is online, you just need to let the website know where it is.
-You do this by adding a file in `site/content/series/name-of-sermon-series`.
+You do this by adding a file in `site/content/messages/name-of-sermon-series`.
 For instance, if you were adding a sermon called "The Promise" in the series "Acts: Birth of a Church", you'd create `the-promise.md` and put it here:

     .
     ├── site
     │   ├── content
-    │   │   ├── series
+    │   │   ├── messages
     │   │   │   ├── _index.md
     │   │   │   ├── acts-birth-of-a-church
     │   │   │   │   ├── _index.md